Invoice Template for Contractors

 Sample Contractor Invoice - Filled Example

-See a complete contractor invoice filled out with realistic project details, labor costs, materials, and equipment rental charges
+See a complete sample contractor invoice with realistic project details, labor costs, materials, and equipment rental charges.
+This invoice for contractor template example helps you understand what to include before sending your bill.

 Ready to create professional invoices like this?

-Compare Excel, PDF, and Word formats to find the best option for your contracting business
+Compare Excel, PDF, and Word formats to find the best contractor billing invoice template setup for your contracting business.

 Pro tip: Most contractors create invoices in Excel, then save as PDF before sending to clients